SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

 - Next reviewers will approve in their github accounts.
 - Once developer got approvals, then he will get merge options below.
 - Create a Merge commit, Squash and merge, Rebase and merge.
 These are nothing but merging strategies.
-- If you merge, a merge commit-id will be created, if you take this merge commit-id, that means a main branch is one step forwarded, when you "git log" in main branch, if you "git cat-file <cfaa64> -p" then you will get few information like tree, parent-ids, author (who commited this) etc.
+- If you merge, a merge commit-id will be created that means a main branch is one step forwarded, if you take this merge commit-id, when you "git log" in main branch & "git cat-file <merge_commit_id> -p" then you will get few information like tree, parent-ids, author (who commited this) etc

 ### Merge commit
 When you are merging from one branch to another branch an extra (or) new merge commit-id will always be created, that have 2 parents, if you take the latest parent commit and do "git cat-file <6b0a63> -p" then it will show the previous commit-ids, that means merge commit will preserve the complete history, it is like a chain structure.

 ### Rebase and merge
 When you create another branch, commit new lines and push it to the github, when you do "git log --oneline" you will get a commit-id for this, you will get commit-ids until you finish development, and raise a pull request.
-Once the approvals are ok, then you have other option in merge section that is "Rebase and merge" so NO extra commits and commit-ids will be changing (rewrites the history).
+Once the approvals are ok, then you have other option in merge section that is "Rebase and merge"
+So NO extra new commits-ids will be created, instead it will rewrites the history (or) commid-ids.
 That means in rebase it will not preserve the history.

 ### Squash and merge
 For example in microservices, 1 small feature is developed by 1 developer, that sprint time will be like 2 weeks, if this developer do 60 commits to the main branch, is that good to see ? so he will squash that 60 commits into a single commit.
-Both squash and rebase are same, which one you will prefer ? we can prefer squash rebase, because it will merge into one single commit, so that we cannot pollute the repo.
+Both squash and rebase are same, which one you will prefer ? we can prefer squash & merge, because it will merge into one single commit, so that we cannot pollute the repo.
 Which one to use among these three options in merging strategy is purely based on the project.

 ### When to use "Merge" and When to use "Rebase" ?
 - If a branch is developed by mulitple developers, prefer merge because when multiple persons are developing